 - 1 bag cherry flavored M&M's

 - Heat the oven to 350F.
 Line a 13X9" baking pan with parchment paper.
 Set aside.

-- In a food processor add the flour, cocoa powder, sugar and egg.
+- In a food processor add the flour, cocoa powder, sugar, butter and egg.
 Pulse for about 2 minutes until it comes together in a ball.